 A drip irrigation system delivers water directly to the root zone of a plant, where it seeps slowly into the soil one drop at a time.
 Almost no water is lost through surface runoff or evaporation, and soil particles have plenty of opportunities to absorb and hold water for plants.
 It also means very few nutrients leach down beyond the reach of plant roots.
 Furthermore, since drip irrigation delivers water directly to the plants you want to grow, less is wasted on weeds.
-The soil surface between the plants also remains drier, which discourages weed seeds from sprouting.
+The soil surface between the plants also remains drier, discouraging weed seeds from sprouting.

 Plants watered with drip systems grow more quickly and are more productive because they have adequate water.
 This is especially true when drip irrigation is used in conjunction with mulch.
-Also, plants watered by drip irrigation don’t end up with wet foliage from a sprinkler spray, and that can help prevent some foliage diseases such as powdery mildew.
+Also, plants watered by drip irrigation don’t end up with wet foliage from a sprinkler spray, and that can help prevent foliage diseases such as powdery mildew.